Narayan-0/LPHK/README.md

 * **Utility**
   * `OPEN`
     * Opens the file or folder (argument 1).
+  * `SELECT_WINDOW`
+    * Sets the focus to an open window of your operating system and displays it in the foreground.
+This is useful to ensure following keyboard commands to be sent to the correct application, or just to switch between applications.
+	* (argument 1) has to be a regular expression identifiying the window title of the window to be selected.
+In the most simple case, it can be just a substring of the title.
+Examples: `YouTube`, `Firefox|Chrome`.
+	* This command is currently only implemented for Windows operating systems and will not work on Linux!
   * `SOUND`
     * Play a sound named (argument 1) inside the `user_sounds/` folder.
       * Supports `.wav`, `.flac`, and `.ogg` only.